 In 2019, a systematic review of systematic reviews of school-based health services was conducted by World Health Organization researchers (Levinson et al., 2019), which included one review of primary-school-based art therapy (McDonald & Drey, 2018).
-Arts therapies interventions were found to indicate positive outcomes for a range of difficulties, such as autism spectrum disorder (Gold et al., 2006); classroom behaviour problems (Rosal, 1993); oppositional defiant disorder (Khadar et al., 2013a); and separation anxiety disorder (Khadar et al., 2013b).
+Arts therapies interventions were found to indicate positive outcomes for a range of conditions and difficulties, such as autism (Gold et al., 2006); classroom behaviour problems (Rosal, 1993); oppositional defiant disorder (Khadar et al., 2013a); and separation anxiety disorder (Khadar et al., 2013b).
 However, caution was recommended when interpreting findings due to small sample sizes, with the largest study having 109 participants including control groups, and disparate therapeutic approaches making it difficult to compare findings (Levinson et al., 2019).
 Positive outcomes were also reported in relation to trauma-related symptoms in refugee and war-traumatised children, following social-emotional interventions (including arts therapies) (Sullivan & Simonson, 2016).

 Two further systematic reviews have examined the effectiveness of art therapy for children, finding positive outcomes and no negative effects for: quality of life (Moula, 2020); self-esteem and social difficulties (Cohen-Yatziv & Regev, 2019); anxiety and emotional difficulties (Moula, 2020); behavioural difficulties (Cohen-Yatziv & Regev, 2019; Moula, 2020).
 However, again evidence was limited by the small number of studies and sample sizes, disparate approaches making it difficult to compare findings.